 I started drinking coffee and tea without sugar.
 By focusing on healthy foods the urge for snacks decreased and satiety increased.
 However, I was not yet concerned about bread, pasta, cereal, oatmeal, rice, beer as food sources.
 But, I did start shifting to whole bread, brown rice, sprouted seeds and organic produce.
 My overall guide was the Food Pyramid and its dietary recommendations.
 I did not yet understand that diets are a medical intervention.4

 Moderate steps led to moderate gains and less pain

 This is how I started a decade ago.
 Moderate weight loss and increasing knee pain were my results.
-With few gains to show, an annual fasting glucose test came back as prediabetic ( > 100 mg/dL).
+With few gains to show, an annual Time restricted eating (TRE) consists of eating within a time bounded portion of your day and then not eating during the... glucose test came back as prediabetic ( > 100 mg/dL).
 The lab results didn’t bother me.
 My vocabulary at this point did not include blood glucose, satiety, nutritious foods, healthy fats, snacking, insulin or gut recovery.
 They were all just part of an attempt to eat healthily.
 I was not on a specific diet and did not realize I was paddling against the current.
 A comparison study of major diets would have told me this.5

 Each popular diet modestly reduced body weight and several cardiac risk factors at 1 year.
 Overall dietary adherence rates were low, although increased adherence was associated with greater weight loss and cardiac risk factor reductions for each diet group.(Dansinger 2005)